 At Thai Shimizu Co., Ltd., we have held a mangrove planting activity with employees, their families, and local residents since 2009.
 The purpose of this activity is local forest conservation and preservation of the ecosystem.

-Overseas Tours (Vietnam)
+Site Tours (Vietnam)

 Shimizu is building Vietnam’s first subway to provide convenient transportation in Ho Chi Minh City.

 We conduct ongoing tours of the subway construction site in Ho Chi Minh, Vietnam for children who attend the local Japanese school.

 The children were fascinated by the construction of Vietnam’s first subway.
 After viewing models of the station house and the large shield machine at the job site office, we took the children into the subway station construction site to give them a close-up look at the construction.

 This was a perfect opportunity to allow Japanese children living overseas to feel pride in this construction project as a symbol of the friendship between Japan and Vietnam.